AndrewJBateman/pean-stack-api-display/README.md

 * Run `npm run dev:ssr` for an SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run lint` to lint test entire client-side codebase using TSLint.
 * Run `npm run build` to generate a build file without SSR
 * Run `npm run build:ssr` to generate a build file with SSR.
-Add `defer=""` to browser css file ref.
+Add `defer` to browser css file ref.
 * Run `npm run serve:ssr` to see on a dev server `http://localhost:4000`
 * Run `ng deploy` to deploy to Google Firebase Hosting (already setup)